navisens/NaviDocs/API.Android.md

 Sets the Cartesian position in XY to the exact x and y passed in.

 **Params**
-The x and y coordinates to set the core.
+The x and y coordinates to set.

 #### `void setLocalHeading(double heading)`
 Sets the local heading the exact heading value passed in.